nyu-database-design/course-materials/slides/mongodb-setup.md

 ## Connecting to MongoDB from NYU CS Department's i6 Web Server

-Once logged into the **i6** web server, you can use the `mongo` command line client to connect to the MongoDB database server.
+Once logged into the **i6** web server, you can use the `mongosh` (or an older version named just `mongo`) command line client to connect to the MongoDB database server.

 --